Piggy Nose After Rhinoplasty: Causes, Signs & How to Fix an Upturned Nose

 • Ensuring good overall health for better recovery

-• Following pre-surgery instructions given by your surgeon
+• Following the pre-surgery instructions given by your surgeon

 • Planning for adequate time off work and support during recovery